 These standard services, though, have some unsettling drawbacks.
 They are normally retroactive — meaning the fraud has already occurred by the time you are notified.
 And you, the consumer, will need to do the legwork to fix the issue: alerting vendors and creditors that fraud has occurred, proving that the charges were unauthorized (signed statements, etc.), and waiting on charges to be reversed.
 You may even need to contact credit reporting agencies to fix any dings on your credit.

-If you've already had to identity stolen at one point, or if your data was exposed in a breach, you may want to seriously consider identity theft protection.
+If you’ve already had your identity stolen at one point, or if your data was exposed in a breach, you may want to seriously consider identity theft protection.

 How can you protect yourself from identity theft?

 There are lots of options for consumers concerned about identity protection, but many find it difficult to find the right solution for their situation.
 Some companies offer services so expensive they are cost-prohibitive, but more affordable plans may offer less diligent monitoring.

 A better option, available through Kasasa Care™, is one that offers 24/7 credit monitoring (including internet surveillance to identify if your information is being sold on the dark web), lost wallet protection, 24/7 accessible support, and complete identity restoration in the case of identity theft or a data breach — for just $8 a month.
 There are also two other pricing structures for you and up to 10 family members, so you have control over the kind of protection that works best for you and your loved ones.

 Identity theft is very real and can be very scary.
 Lost time, all those phone calls, temporarily missing funds, worry over possible credit dings.
 So choosing an identity theft protection plan that works for you and your family rather than pay for the long-term consequences of identity theft is a smart idea.
 Affordable options are available (ahem, $8 per month) and much more cost-effective than leaving your personal and financial information vulnerable on the internet.